Flow simulated using the Gesualdo software

-We perform simulations of fluid flow, diffusion, wetting (imbibition) and drainage, and related transport phenomena using our in-house GPU-powered lattice Boltzmann software.
+We perform simulations of fluid flow, diffusion, wetting (imbibition) and drainage, and related transport phenomena using our in-house GPU-powered lattice Boltzmann software named Gesualdo.
 The software handles real or computer-generated 3D geometries obtained from the other modules through imaging and segmentation, or virtual design.

-The results of simulations on the pore scale are summarized in macroscopic (effective) coefficients such as permeability for fluid flow or effective diffusion coefficients for diffusion.
+The results of simulations on the pore scale are summarised in macroscopic (effective) coefficients such as permeability for fluid flow or effective diffusion coefficients for diffusion.
 The effective coefficients are used in macroscopic simulations for an entire material or product.
-The equations describing the transport process on macroscopic scale are derived using homogenization theory.
+The equations describing the transport process on macroscopic scale are derived using homogenisation theory.

 For more examples of how the simulations have been used, see the Implementations in the top menu.